Samuel Sewall: Biography

 In 1693 Sewall was appointed an associate justice of the Superior Court of Judicature, the province's high court, by Governor Sir William Phips.
 In 1717, he was appointed its chief justice by Governor Samuel Shute.

-Sewall died in Boston, Massachusetts, on January 1, 1730, aged 77, and was interred in the family tomb at Boston's Granary Burying Ground.
+Sewall died in Boston on January 1, 1730, aged 77, and was interred in the family tomb at Boston's Granary Burying Ground.
 Sewall married three times.
 Hannah Hull, his first wife, died in 1717; two years later, in 1719, Sewall married Abigail (Melyen) Woodmansey Tilley, who died seven months later.
 In 1722, he married Mary (Shrimpton) Gibbs, who survived him.
-His nephew, Stephen, also served as a Massachusetts Chief Justice, as did his great-grandson Samuel.
+His nephew, Stephen, served as a Massachusetts chief justice, as did his great-grandson Samuel.

 Views and writings

+Abolitionism

 Apart from his involvement in the Salem witch trials, Sewall was liberal in his views for the time.
-In 1700, he wrote and published The Selling of Joseph, a tract which argued a biblically-based case that slavery was unjustified and sinful.
-It was the first anti-slavery document ever published in New England and in North America broadly.
-Written like a sermon, Selling argued that "Liberty is in real value next unto Life: None ought to part with it themselves, or deprive others of it, but upon the most mature Consideration."
+In 1700, he wrote and published "The Selling of Joseph: A Memorial," a tract that made a biblically based case that slavery was unjustified and sinful.
+It was the first anti-slavery document ever published in North America.
+Written like a sermon, "Selling" argues that "Liberty is in real value next unto Life: None ought to part with it themselves, or deprive others of it, but upon the most mature Consideration."
 Enslaving people of Black African descent was contrary to God's design for the world because according to scripture, all humankind were "the sons of Adam" and "of One Blood" and had the same right to freedom.
-Freedom, including for Black Americans, Sewall wrote, should be valued more than profit.
-His title referred to the biblical story of Joseph, son of Israel, whose brothers unjustly sold him into slavery, comparing the enslavement of Black Americans to Joseph's own unjustified bondage.
-Selling still propagated a segregationist perspective, and Sewall claimed that Black Africans could not peacefully live among white New Englanders.
-Nevertheless, his argument against slavery was a "courageous… public stand".
+Freedom, including for Black Americans, Sewall writes, should be valued more than profit.
+Sewall further argued that it was inopportune to lament the “barbarous” enslavement in Africa of many of his fellow New Englanders, while keeping Africans in Massachusetts.
+His title refers to the biblical story of Joseph, son of Israel, whose brothers unjustly sold him into slavery, comparing the enslavement of Black Americans to Joseph's own unjustified bondage.
+"Selling" propagates a segregationist perspective, and Sewall claims that Black Africans could not peacefully live among white New Englanders.
+Nevertheless, his argument against slavery is, at least according to one historian, a "courageous… public stand".

-Sewall had published Selling in response to learning that Boston judge John Saffin had refused to release a Black indentured servant named Adam and intended to perpetually enslave Adam.
-After Selling was released, Saffin issued a rebuttal arguing that social hierarchies were necessary and that enslaving Black Americans was divinely ordained.
+Sewall had published "Selling" in response to learning that Boston judge John Saffin had refused to release a Black indentured servant named Adam and intended to perpetually enslave Adam.
+After "Selling" was released, Saffin issued a rebuttal arguing that social hierarchies were necessary and that enslaving Black Americans was divinely ordained.
 Adam was set free after a lengthy trial, but Saffin's rebuttal held greater sway among Bostonians, and chattel slavery persisted in Massachusetts.
-Selling was only reprinted twice (one in the 1700s and again in 1863), and it became an obscure document.
+"Selling" was only reprinted twice (one in the 1700s and again in 1863), and it became an obscure document.
 Sewall's own nephew, also named Samuel Sewall, rejected his uncle's arguments against chattel slavery and continued participating in it as a business.